 6. Plan for recovery

 Don’t let online events consume you entirely!
 It’s important to stay up to date with who’s still trading and what new and innovative suppliers are arriving on the scene.
 That way, you can be prepared for the rebound of in-person events in the medium term.
-On that note, remember to retain some capacity for executing larger in-person events when the bookings inevitably start coming in.

 7. Be company thought leaders